furiousteabag/asmirnov.xyz/content/mom-test.md

 1. You have too broad of a segment and are talking to everyone
 2. You have multiple customer segments and missed some of them
 3. You are selling to businesses with a complicated buying process and have overlooked some of the stakeholders

+## Running the process

+It is a bad pattern for a single guy to do all the meetings and tell everybody what to do because it's easy to misinterpret what customers say.

+Symptoms of a learning bottleneck:

+- "You just worry about the product.
+I'll learn what we need to know."
+- "Because the customers told me so!"
+- "I don't have time to talk to people -- I need to be coding!"

+### Prepping

+Ensure you know your current list of 3 big questions.
+Scary questions should be there as well.
+If some questions could be answered using desk research -- do it.

+Questions to unearth hidden risks:

+- "If this company fails, what is most likely to have killed it?"
+- "What would have to be true for this to be a huge success?"

+We are trying to figure out:

+- "What do we want to learn from these guys?"

+If you don't know what you're trying to learn, you shouldn't bother having the conversation.